Skip to content

-Use iints analyze when you have multiple run folders and want one summary for posters, demos, or review.
+Use this page when you already have multiple run folders and need one defensible summary for review, comparison, or presentation.

-After this page: Evidence Base if you need to explain what your metrics and sources mean.
+Read next: Evidence Base when you need to explain what the metrics mean.

-iints analyze scans a study directory for run folders containing results.csv and aggregates:
+iints analyze scans run folders with results.csv and summarizes:

-certifiedvsuncertified) when certification JSON exists - failure analysis for worst runs, severe hypo, and early terminations
+• failure analysis for worst runs, severe hypo, and early termination

 for seed in 1 2 3 4 5 6 7 8 9 10; do